bbwithpointers/bbwithpointers/README.md

 - :vulcan_salute: Hi there, I’m Bruno Barros.
-- 👀 I’m interested in back-end systems and languages [java, go], APIs, clean code/architecture, pets and making friends.
+- 👀 I’m interested in back-end systems and languages, APIs, clean code/architecture, pets.
 - 💞️ I’m looking to collaborate on open-source projects and ideas that impact society.
 - 📫 How to reach me: by the e-mail on the left

 <h2>Tech Content Creator at: https://dev.to/brunobarros2093</h2>

+Languages I've work:
+- Java ☕
+- Python 🐍
+- Golang 🐕

 Latin American :brazil:
 - :house_with_garden: :earth_americas: remote-only dev.
-- PT-BR :brazil:/ ES :colombia:  / EN
+- I speak PT-BR :brazil:/ ES :colombia:  / EN 🏴󠁧󠁢󠁥󠁮󠁧󠁿
 <!---
 brunogbarros/brunogbarros is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.